elementyl/anandamide/README.md

 # anandamide
 Sequencing of RNase A treated Pfizer bivalent vaccines reveals paired-end sequencing evidence of circular plasmids and an inter-vial 72bp variation in the SV40 promoter.

-Data preserved from the [Anandamide 11 March 2023 substack.](https://anandamide.substack.com/p/sequencing-of-rnase-a-treated-pfizer)
+Data preserved from the [Anandamide 11 March 2023 substack.](https://anandamide.substack.com/p/sequencing-of-rnase-a-treated-pfizer), see for methods and discussion.

 BAM files